wesngu28/string-buckets/README.md

 ## Motivation

 Often, I encounter disorganized lists of strings.
 These lists can stem from various sources, such as tasks I need to complete or items of interest that I've lost track of.
 Manually sorting these lists can become tedious, so I decided to create a graphical user interface to make this less boring and also learn how to implement drag-and-drop functionality.

-## TO-DO

-- [ ] Deletable categories that spawn their children back into the pool
-- [ ] Max-height or scroll categories
-- [ ] Deletable item in categories that spawn back to pool
-- [ ] Deletable items in pool
-- [ ] Click an item, then click a category as alternative to drag and drop.